rouge-ruby/rouge/README.md

 If you have `:fenced_code_blocks` enabled, you can specify languages, and even options with CGI syntax, like `php?start_inline=1`, or `erb?parent=javascript`.

+## Encodings

+Rouge is only for UTF-8 strings.
+If you'd like to highlight a string with a different encoding, please convert it to UTF-8 first.

 ## Contributing

 ### Run the tests